-We undertook a summative evaluation of DFID’s Health Partnership Scheme in 2016.
+IPE Global and IPE Triple Line undertook a summative evaluation of DFID’s Health Partnership Scheme in 2016.
 The Health Partnership Scheme (HPS), is a key DFID programme which aims to address the critical health worker needs in developing countries.
 HPS supports partnerships between UK health institutions and those in low income countries, through health service skills transfer and capacity development.
 The summative evaluation of HPS used a multi-level based framework to assess the impact and effectiveness of the programme and its progress towards achieving desired outcomes and its impact.
-Our team conducted a systematic in-depth analysis of the qualitative aspects which will inform wider lesson learning about building health worker capacity in developing countries and the reciprocal benefits of partnerships in the UK.
+Our team conducted a systematic in-depth analysis of the qualitative aspects that facilitated wider lesson learning about building health worker capacity in developing countries and the reciprocal benefits of partnerships in the UK.
 The evaluation used a participatory evaluation design process that built on and expanded existing review mechanisms and involved key stakeholders to support learning and buy-in.
-The team used a variety of complementary and innovative methods to generate additional data to support the existing monitoring data.The evaluation was awarded through DFID's Global Evaluation Services Framework Agreement (GEFA).
+The team used a variety of complementary and innovative methods to generate additional data to support the existing monitoring data.

-We are managing the Evaluation Management Unit for DFID’s FLAG programme in Indonesia for a 3 year period (2015 – 2018).
-FLAG is a £32.5 million programme that aims to deliver effective and transparent land-use systems, government accountability at Provincial level, and transparency on land licensing decisions.
-FLAG supports the improvement of sustainable and responsible business, particularly in palm oil, and promote alternative approaches to large scale deforestation.The EMU will develop and implement an evaluation framework for evaluating the programme at the project and programme levels.
-The evaluation framework will ensure that the data is gathered and analysed for each project, and then synthesized for the evaluation of the overall programme.
-We will assess the results achieved by FLAG and implement an adaptive learning model, which will support evidence-based decision making regarding the scale-up or redesign of the programme interventions.
+IPE Global and Triple Line are managing the EMU for DFID’s FLAG programme in Indonesia for a 3-year period (2015-18).
+FLAG is a £32.5 million programme that aims to deliver effective and transparent land-use systems, government accountability at provincial level, and transparency on land licensing decisions.
+FLAG supports the improvement of sustainable and responsible business, particularly in palm oil, and promote alternative approaches to large scale deforestation.
+Adaptive M&E, for adaptive programme management, is at the heart of the way in which we are currently working as the lead of the Evaluation Management Unit (EMU) to develop and implement a framework for evaluating the programme at the project and programme levels.
+The evaluation framework ensures that the data is gathered and analysed for each project, and then synthesised for the evaluation of the overall programme.
+We are assessing the results achieved by FLAG and implement an adaptive learning model, which will support evidence-based decision making regarding the scale-up or redesign of the programme interventions.